 - James Caskey, who arrived in America in 1811

 - Robert Caskey, who landed in Allegany (Allegheny) County, Pennsylvania in 1844

 - James, John, Margaret, Mary, Michael, Rebecca, Robert, Sally, Samuel and William Caskey, all, who settled in Philadelphia, Pennsylvania between 1813 and 1864

 of convicts, tradespeople and early settlers.
 Early immigrants include:

 Caskey Settlers in Australia in the 19th Century

-- John Caskey, aged 25, a labourer, arrived in South Australia in 1851 aboard the ship "Reliance"
+- John Caskey, aged 25, a labourer, who arrived in South Australia in 1851 aboard the ship "Reliance"

-- Sarah Caskey, aged 19, a servant, arrived in South Australia in 1851 aboard the ship "Reliance"
+- Sarah Caskey, aged 19, a servant, who arrived in South Australia in 1851 aboard the ship "Reliance"

-- Andrew Caskey, aged 39, arrived in South Australia in 1858 aboard the ship "Sir Thomas Gresham"
+- Andrew Caskey, aged 39, who arrived in South Australia in 1858 aboard the ship "Sir Thomas Gresham"

-- Andrew Caskey, aged 18, arrived in South Australia in 1858 aboard the ship "Sir Thomas Gresham"
+- Andrew Caskey, aged 18, who arrived in South Australia in 1858 aboard the ship "Sir Thomas Gresham"